Belt's 3-run homer lifts Giants over Rockies 4-3 - WHIZ News

 DENVER (AP) — Brandon Belt extended his success against Colorado starter Jon Gray with a three-run homer and a double to lead the San Francisco Giants past the Rockies 4-3 on Wednesday night.

-Belt’s two hits raised his career average against Gray to .417 (10 for 24) and helped Logan Webb (1-0) get his first win in his fourth start of the season.
+Belt’s two hits raised his career average against Gray to .417 (10 for 24) and helped Logan Webb (1-0) get his first win in his third start of the season.

 “He’s had some success against him and he’s done some good work over the years in Colorado against the Rockies,” San Francisco manager Gabe Kapler said.
 “What I’d lean on is Brandon’s consistent routine and his continued plate discipline and his ability to get on base.
 Today he squared the ball up in the air.
 In this ballpark, that the best thing you can possibly do.”